 The goal of MOBIUS and in particular Task 4.5 is to produce certificates that fully fit to the memory of the devices that are going to execute programs that these certificates were based on, and still have room to spare for the actual verification of these certificates.
 Still, we should also be prepared for the case where we cannot sufficiently reduce the footprint of the certificates and their checker.
-In this case, the next best thing would be the consumption of a certificate in several chunks - the checker receives the first part of the certificate, verifies it wrt. the program, records some key lemmas that were proved, forgets the first part of the certificate, receives the second part of the certificate, verifies it wrt. the program, also using the lemmas that were saved from the first part, saves some new key lemmas, forgets the second part of the certificate, etc. The question now is, how to formulate the certificate so that these saved "key lemmas" would consume as little space as possible.
+In this case, the next best thing would be the consumption of a certificate in several chunks - the checker receives the first part of the certificate, verifies it wrt. the program, records some key lemmas that were proved, forgets the first part of the certificate, receives the second part of the certificate, verifies it wrt. the program, also using the lemmas that were saved from the first part, saves some new key lemmas, forgets the second part of the certificate and possibly also some lemmas that were saved from the first part, receives the third part of the certificate, etc. The question now is, how to formulate the certificate so that these saved "key lemmas" would consume as little space as possible.